tyhuang98/TEAR-release/README.md

 [Scalable 3D Registration via Truncated Entry-wise Absolute Residuals] (CVPR 2024).

 To apply this algorithm to your data, you may need to adjust the noise_bound and BRANCH_ACCURACY.
-For example, smaller BRANCH_ACCURACY leads to higher performance but require more time cost.
+For example, smaller BRANCH_ACCURACY leads to higher accuracy but require more time cost.

 ## Citation